KesharaGunathilaka/QA-Automation-Demo/README.md

 ## Selenium IDE hands on

 > [!NOTE]
-> Scrips created by this plugin is pretty terrible
+> Scripts created by this plugin is pretty terrible
 > Not necessarily because it's bad engineering
 > It's genuinely a hard problem